audioquality/gwc/README.md

 **v0.30 branch**

-This branch contains fixes and some improvements from the master branch, but also the non-essential burden-code, like the confusing ledbar, inferior batch functionality, and lossy compression support.
+This branch contains few fixes and improvements from the master branch, but also the old non-essential code, like the confusing ledbar, inferior batch functionality, and lossy compression support.
 Check out this branch, if you know what you are doing.

 ##Installation